 Assessing the fundamental value of a wide range of asset-backed securities is costly.
 As a result, these assets can become information insensitive, which allows them to be used as collateral in credit transactions.
 In this paper, we show that while it is true that information-insensitive assets can play a liquidity role, the fact that they play this role reinforces their information-insensitivity.
 This implies that the availability of alternative ways of financing can harm the liquidity role of assets, even if these alternatives are costly and not used in equilibrium.
 The reason is that such options raise the asset's sensitivity to information by increasing the relative importance of their fundamental value vis-a-vis their role as collateral.

-We present an aggregation theory for the Social Welfare Function (SWF) that enables its empirical estimation.
-Agents have heterogeneous perceptions of how the planner should value the welfare of other agents, which results in so-called Individual Welfare Functions (IWFs), shaped by their life experiences.
-The SWF is constructed as an aggregation of IWFs, weighted by the political weights of each group of agents.
-We then develop an estimation strategy to identify the SWF and IWFs based on the observed levels of capital tax, consumption tax, labor tax, and public debt.
-This strategy extends the inverse optimal approach to a general equilibrium heterogeneous-agent model.
-The application of our methodology to France and the United States shows that France’s SWF is more Egalitarian and places greater emphasis on low-income individuals, contrasting with the United States’ SWF, which is more Libertarian and assigns greater weight to high-income individuals.
-Finally, we simulate the fiscal system of the United States under the assumption of adopting the French SWF.
-Our findings indicate that the SWF significantly shapes the observed fiscal system and equilibrium inequality.
+We present an aggregation theory for the Social Welfare Function (SWF).
+Agents have heterogeneous perceptions of how the government should value the welfare of other agents, which results in so-called Individual Welfare Functions (IWFs) that are possibly time-varying and shaped by the individuals’ life experiences.
+The aggregation of these IWFs, possibly weighted by political weights, yields a time-invariant SWF.
+We develop an estimation strategy to identify the SWF and IWFs based on the observed fiscal system and inequality in France and in the United-States.
+Our findings indicate that the SWF significantly shapes the observed fiscal system and equilibrium allocation.

 This paper examines the relationship between terms-of-trade shocks and sovereign debt defaults in import-dependent developing economies.
 While existing literature highlights a negative relationship between terms-of-trade shocks and defaults for commodity exporters, we find the opposite for commodity importers, where rising import prices can worsen debt distress and increase default risks.
 We incorporate trade into a sovereign default model to explore this interaction, finding that countries with a high import share are at risk of default when facing rising import prices and deteriorating terms of trade.
 Additionally, heavily indebted nations risk default even with modest price increases.
 Our empirical analysis focuses on food as a key terms-of-trade shock, given its limited substitutability with domestic production.
 Using unexpected harvest shocks as an instrument to isolate food price fluctuations, we focus on Ghana, which defaulted on its external debt in 2022.
 We find that unexpected food price increases drive up import costs, inflation, trade imbalances, and debt.
 These results underscore the importance of consumption composition in assessing trade shock impacts.